workoho/Entra-Tiering-Security-Model/README.md

      git push
      cd -
      ```

+     Attention: Make sure that you are actually adding the `.zip` file, _not_ the plain `.psd1` file (fans using [tab completion](https://learn.microsoft.com/en-us/powershell/scripting/learn/shell/tab-completion) might know what I mean).

      Of course, you must remember the password.
 We recommend using a password manager to generate a long random password.
      If you ever want to use this file on a different machine, you will need this password to unpack the file.